 Related Read: Peru is massive and because of that it might be hard to figure out where to spend your time at.
 In this case, check out our Peru Highlights that cover all of the best things to do in Peru!

 In Peru, the national currency is Peruvian soles.
 Currently (July 2023), 1 USD buys 3.60 soles.
 However, this is not the exchange rate you will get by paying in USD or exchanging money in Peru, expect to lose a lot to their favorable conversion rate.

 In Peru, the best currency to pay with is soles.
 Although some travel agencies and hotels will take USD (mostly in tourist places like Cusco), soles are more widely accepted and as I said, will prevent you from paying a terrible exchange rate.

 Cash is also the best way to pay in Peru.
 While paying on a card (credit or debit) is becoming more popular, it is best to always carry some cash with you just in case.

 Most hotels will accept cards but there is often a 2-5% surcharge.

 Fancier restaurants and tour companies will accept credit or debit.

 If you don’t want to exchange cash, you can always withdraw money from ATMs in Peru.

 There are many reliable ATMs in Peru but the best one is called Banco de la Nacion as it does not charge any fees (though your home bank will almost always charge a fee but it is better than being charged twice!)

 Banco de la Nacion only allows 400 soles to be withdrawn per day.
-There here some occasions where I could withdraw twice by using a different ATM in a different area.
+There are some occasions when I could withdraw twice by using a different ATM in a different area.